top of page

 Cute, Fuzzy, and Delicious

 I realize now in my older years that I was likely one of the last generations to grow up on a farm.
 The lessons in that place were many and varied.
-For instance, don't gather eggs if you are afraid of snakes.
+For instance, don't gather eggs if you are afraid of snake bites.
+Let's just call that an occupational hazard.
 Or, if there is an old tractor out in the pasture that has been there for years DO NOT spray paint questionable cuss words on it as you never know when granny might sell it; possibly even before the paint is dry.
-That old thing had set out there rusting for years, what a
+That old

 Marriage/The Institution